Power of Attorney: What's That About?

 Cons:

-To mitigate these risks it is crucial to select a trustworthy agent, and to clearly define the scope of his/her/their authority.
+To mitigate these risks, it is crucial to select a trustworthy agent and to clearly define the scope of their authority.

-To sum it all up, by creating a legally sound POA and specifying how it will be carried out if you lose your ability to function, you ensure that you'll have a plan in place for overseeing your affairs; be sure to choose somebody you trust and who will be able to dutifully carry out his/her responsibilities on your behalf.
+To sum it all up, by creating a legally sound POA and specifying how it will be carried out if you lose your ability to function, you ensure that you'll have a plan in place for overseeing your affairs.
+Be sure to choose somebody you trust who will be able to dutifully carry out their responsibilities on your behalf.

 Comments